Quarter-symmetric non-metric connection: Quarter-symmetric non-metric connection

 In the following theorem, we will prove the existence of the connection (\ref{eq:Q-Sconnection1}) with coefficients $a=-b=\frac{1}{2}$, i.e. we will show that equation (\ref{eq:linearconnectionnabla1}) is satisfied.
 Analogously, the existence of connection (\ref{eq:Q-Sconnection1}) with arbitrary coefficients $a,b \in \mathbb{R}$, $a\ne b$, can be proven, but for simpler calculation purposes, we chose $a=-b=\frac{1}{2}$. \begin{theorem} Let $(\mathcal{M}, G=g+F)$ be a generalized Riemannian manifold and $\overset{g}{\nabla}$ be a Levi-Civita connection of symmetric part $g$.
 Then there exists a unique linear connection $\overset{1}{\nabla}$ given with equation

 whose torsion tensor is given with

 and which satisfies

-where $\pi$ is a 1-form associated with vector field $P$, i.e. $\pi(X)=g(X,P)$ and $A$ is a (1,1) type tensor field associated with skew-symmetric part $F$ of generalized Riemannian metric $G$, i.e. $F (X,Y)= g(A X, Y)$. \end{theorem} \begin{proof} Linear connection $\overset{1}{\nabla}$ can be written in the form
+where $\pi$ is a 1-form associated with vector field $P$, i.e. $\pi(X)=g(X,P)$ and $A$ is a (1,1) type tensor field associated with skew-symmetric part $F$ of basic tensor $G$, i.e. $F (X,Y)= g(A X, Y)$. \end{theorem} \begin{proof} Linear connection $\overset{1}{\nabla}$ can be written in the form

 i.e.

 and based on equation (\ref{eq:linearconnectionnabla1}) we have

 Now we will determine tensor $H$ so that the previous equation is satisfied.
 Equation (\ref{eq:covderofgQ-Snmetric}) implies the following relations